 Family therapy can be used to deal with problems that may rear their heads, enabling even the most problematic of families to function correctly.
 It can be used to deal with specific single issues, during difficult periods or to assist with behavioural or emotional problems affecting specific members of the group.
 Even individual problems are looked at within the context of the family group, the idea being that issues cannot be tackled correctly if the group dynamics are not taken into account.
 How the family interact with each other impacts upon how clients develop problems, as well as whether they are aided or hindered by the other family members.

-A variety of techniques and process may be brought into play by the family therapist such as CGT and interpersonal or behaviour therapy; which of these are used will depend upon the issues faced.
+A variety of techniques and process may be brought into play by the family therapist such as CBT and interpersonal or behaviour therapy; which of these are used will depend upon the issues faced.